SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    << // age : Int = -3
    -> assert(age >= 0, "A person's age cannot be less than zero, but value is \(age)") xx assert

-Assertions are disabled when your code is compiled with optimizations, such as when building with an app target's default Release configuration in Xcode.

-Assertions and are not a substitute for designing your code in such a way that invalid conditions are unlikely to arise.
-However, assertions are an effective way to ensure that such conditions are highlighted and noticed during development, before your app is published.

 .. _TheBasics_Preconditions: